map-nerd-peter/covid19-linear-plot/README.md

 * This tool shows a linear fit of logarithmic data of COVID-19 time series data from Johns Hopkins University, with analysis of exponential growth parameters (useful for analyzing the start of the Covid-19 Pandemic in different places).

-* The data can be pulled from the GitHub COVID-19 data repository of Johns Hopkins University Center for Systems Science and Engineering (https://github.com/CSSEGISandData/COVID-19).
-This tool runs in Python command line and it calculates exponent b value to indicate the level of flattening of the curve: N=Ce^(bt) at different time periods, and population doubling time.
+* It analyzes COVID-19 data provided by Johns Hopkins University Center for Systems Science and Engineering (https://github.com/CSSEGISandData/COVID-19).
+This tool runs in Python command line and it calculates exponent b value to indicate the level of flattening of the curve: N=Ce^(bt) at different time periods and population doubling time.
 Different start and end times can be added to visualize the levels "flattening" of the Covid-19 cases during different time periods.

 * Example Commands: